freeCodeCamp/i18n-curriculum/curriculum/challenges/german/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

 };
 ```

 You can `POST` `/api/solve` with form data containing `puzzle` which will be a string containing a combination of numbers (1-9) and periods `.` to represent empty spaces.
-Das zurückgegebene Objekt enthält eine `solution`-Eigenschaft mit dem gelösten Rätsel.
+The returned object will contain a `solution` property with the solved puzzle.

 ```js
 async (getUserInput) => {